When is Ackley Bridge back on TV? Who's in it and what's going to happen?

 Jo Joyner and Sunetra Sarker are joined by Downton's Robert James-Collier in series three of the Channel 4 show

-It’s time to head back to the locker-lined corridors of Ackley Bridge College – because Channel 4’s comedy drama will soon be back for a third series.
+It’s time to head back to the locker-lined corridors of Ackley Bridge College – because Channel 4’s comedy drama is back for a third series.

 - Downton Abbey and Emmerdale stars join Ackley Bridge series three